vanshikak-hestabit/Launchpad/week4/SCREENSHOTS.md

 ## SECURITY::

 # XSS (CROSS SITE SCRIPTING):
--> ![XSS](./xss.png)
+-> removes the scripting and then adds the user or product -> ![XSS](./xss.png)

 # NoSQL INJECTION:
+->special JSON like $ are removed
 -> ![NoSQL INJECTION](./NoSQL%20injection.png)

 # CORS:
+-> only allowed origin can acces the api
 -> ![CORS](./CORS.png)

 # HELMET:
+-> helmet added
 -> ![HELMET](./helmet.png)